-- Up to three free sessions with a licensed clinician in our employee assistance program network. - On-demand seminars, community resources and referrals on a range of topics. - Virtual behavioral care allows you to speak with a counselor on your phone, tablet or home computer. - Self-service digital tools and resources - iPrevail: provides on-demand coaching, personalized learning and caregiver support.
+- Up to three free face-to-face sessions with a licensed mental health provider in Cigna's network. - On-demand seminars, community resources and referrals on a range of topics. - Virtual behavioral care allows you to speak with a counselor on your phone, tablet or home computer. - Self-service digital tools and resources - iPrevail: provides on-demand coaching, personalized learning and caregiver support.
 Complete an assessment, receive a program tailored to your needs, and get connected to a peer coach. - Happify: self-directed program with activities, sciencebased games and guided meditations, designed to help reduce anxiety, stress and boost overall health.